timescale/pgai/docs/delayed_embed.md

 ALTER SYSTEM SET ai.openai_api_key TO :'OPENAI_API_KEY' ;
 ```

+:warning: **Remember your keys are stored in plain text in the configuration file.** :warning:
+:warning: **Remember that ALTER SYSTEM will propagate the config in the server
+after changing the configuration.** :warning:

 ## Delayed vector example

 Let's imagine you're receiving documents and want to process the embedings in the